-As a visual artist and musician, making art has always been an interdisciplinary practice.
+Having studied music and painting, making art has always been an interdisciplinary practice.
 I have made object portraits, soundscapes, music videos; paintings that look like drawings, and aluminum reliefs that look like collage.
 Many of these works were created in basement studios in Manhattan.
 I also have painted watercolors outside when I traveled.
+That seemingly easy task has proved to be a lesson in economy.
+As John Marin famously observed,"Watercolor is like golf -- the fewer the strokes the better.

 Since relocating to Greenpoint, I have focused on the changing waterfront.
 High-rise buildings are rapidly intruding on older structures, but the former 'pencil capital of the world" still has historic charm.
-I grew up on the Chesapeake Bay; so it makes sense that I feel at home on the waterfront.
+I grew up on the Chesapeake Bay; so being near water evokes memories and stirs imagination.

 Art Studio 711